BlessenJoelG/Role-Based-GPT-Prompts/README.md

 ---

 ## License
 This repository is open-source.
 Feel free to use and adapt the prompts for personal, educational, or organizational use.
-Include a license file for specifics.
+Include a license file

----

-If you want, I can:
-- Format each prompt into ready-to-copy templates (GATE, DSA, HR templates).
-- Add example conversations and checklist templates.
-- Create a short contributor guide and PR template.

-Which of the above would you like next?